 Botanically, the cherry is part of the genus Prunus in the rose family, a relative of the apricot, peach, plum and almond.
 Both the sour (prunus cerasus) and sweet (prunus avium) cherry have a long lineage that probably originated in western Asia.
 The word "cherry" appears to be a derivative of the Greek word "kerasos," also the name of a city in what is now considered Turkey (currently the world leader in cherry production).

 According to The Oxford Companion to Food, the sweet cherry figured into the 1st century AD writings of Pliny the Elder, who counted at least eight varieties enchanting his fellow Romans.
 Both sweet and sour varieties made their way through western and northern Europe; they likely arrived on this side of the pond in the 17th century -- the Brits in New England and the French in the Great Lakes.
 American cultivation took off in the 1800s in the Pacific Northwest for sweet cherries and in northern Michigan for sour varieties (aka "tart" among industry folk).

 After Turkey, the U.S. is the world's second leading producer of cherries.

-In addition to Michigan, major sour cherry-producing states are: New York (also hit hard this year), Pennsylvania, Utah, Washington and Oregon.
-The best-known varieties are Montmorency and Morello, preferred by pie bakers (sour cherries are sometimes referred to as ‘pie cherries').
+In addition to Michigan, major sour cherry-producing states are: New York, Pennsylvania, Utah, Washington and Oregon.
+The best-known varieties are Montmorency and Morello, preferred by pie bakers (sour cherries are sometimes referred to as 'pie cherries').